 2. Home Care Packages

 If you have more complex needs, a Home Care Package may be right for you.
-You can access similar services to the CHSP, as well as additional services.
+You can access a higher level service than the CHSP, as well as additional services.
 These services include case management, client care coordination and advocacy, and are developed in consultation with clients and tailored to meet individual needs.

 4. National Disability Insurance Scheme (NDIS)